Skip to content

 2. Leverage A 3rd Party Audit & Pay Provider.

-3. Implement An Automated Freight Invoice Payment Systems EDI / APIs.
+3. Implement An Freight Invoice Payment System Interface Using EDI / APIs.

-Automated freight payment systems use electronic data interchange (EDI) or application programming interfaces (APIs) to streamline the invoicing and payment process.
-For instance, a transportation management system (TMS) can integrate with a carrier’s system through APIs to automatically generate invoices and initiate payments based on agreed-upon rates.
+Another option to streamline the invoice and payment process is to use electronic data interchange (EDI) or application programming interfaces (APIs).
+For instance, a shipper’s transportation management system (TMS) integrates with a carrier’s system through APIs to automatically generate invoices and initiate payments based on agreed-upon rates.
 On the other hand, the downside of this solution is that there are significant upfront costs and IT integration expertise needed to implement these types of systems in-house.
 Another option is that you can use a 3rd party integrator to gain access to your freight invoice data.
 For example, Shiplab provides shippers’ carrier billing data pipelines from most parcel carriers.

 4. Leverage Artificial Intelligence (AI) Automation For Freight Invoice Processing Analytics.

-Now, AI technology can be used to automate invoice processing by extracting relevant data, validating accuracy, and flagging potential errors.
+In this case, shippers can use AI technology to automate invoice processing by extracting relevant data, validating accuracy, and flagging potential errors.
 For example, AI algorithms can analyze invoice documents, extract key information such as shipment details and amounts, and cross-reference them with predefined rules to ensure accuracy.
-In this case, it is important to compare these “AI-powered” systems against traditional automated freight payment systems.
-Indeed, it may be the case where the realized benefit does not justify the additional costs.
-In addition, most major transportation Management Software (TMS) vendors are continuing to automate freight bill matching to include the use of AI.
+In fact, most major transportation Management Software (TMS) and audit vendors are starting to provide automated freight bill matching to include the use of AI.
 Some examples of AI-powered freight invoice matching software solutions include GOCOMET and itimize.

 5. For Some Use Cases, Leverage Blockchain And Smart Contracts.

-Blockchain technology enables secure and transparent transactions through decentralized ledgers and smart contracts.
+Also, blockchain technology can enable secure and transparent transactions through decentralized ledgers and smart contracts.
 In freight invoicing, blockchain can be used to create immutable records of transactions, automate payment terms based on predefined conditions in smart contracts.
 Thus, this type of tech can provide better financial visibility across the supply chain.

 6. Start Using Instant Freight Invoice Payment.

-Instant payment refers to the immediate transfer of funds upon invoice approval, eliminating delays in payment processing.
-For example, a shipper may use real-time payment platforms that enable instant transfers to carriers upon invoice verification.
+Another option to streamline carrier payments is Instant electronic payment.
+In this case, there is the immediate transfer of funds upon invoice approval, eliminating delays in payment processing.
+For example, a shipper can strengthen their relationship with a carrier by using real-time payment platforms that enable instant transfers to carriers upon invoice verification.
 Without a doubt, this is a major benefit to carriers to get paid faster.
-However, payor’s working capital will be adversely affected.
+Also, this improves, long-term, both carrier loyalty and good will.
+However at the same time, the payor’s working capital will be adversely affected.
 For more on electronic funds transfer (EFT) trends, see my article, Business EFT Payment Trends: Now And The Best Opportunities Ahead.

 7. Use Cryptocurrency As An Alternative Payment Option.

-Also, cryptocurrency can be used as an alternative form of payment in freight invoicing.
+Also, payors can use cryptocurrency as an alternative form of payment in freight invoicing.
 In fact, this form of payment can provide faster transactions and reduced fees compared to traditional banking systems.
-For example, a shipper may offer cryptocurrency options like Bitcoin or Ethereum for carriers to receive payments.
+For example, a shipper may offer cryptocurrency payment options like Bitcoin or Ethereum to attract a large pool of international carriers.
 In some cases, such as international shipping, there are real benefits to carriers offering a cryptocurrency option for receiving payments.
 Of course, cryptocurrency has several disadvantages to include price volatility and lack of financial regulatory controls.

-8. Implement A No Freight Invoice Option: Pay Based On Electronic Shipment Manifest And IoT Data Capture.
+8. Implement A Self-Billing” Option: Pay Based On Electronic Shipment Manifest And IoT Data Capture.

-In this case, why can’t you just pay off your shipment manifest data or bill of lading (BOL) instead of a carrier’s invoice?
-This would save significantly on costs for both the carrier and the payor by eliminating invoice processing and auditing.
-For example, the payor would make payment calculations based on electronic shipment manifest, carrier shipment status, and Internet of Things (IoT) data capture.
-Now, the carrier would still have the opportunity to submit an adjustment where they determined they were short paid.
-At the same time, both the carrier and the payor would be motivated to minimize payment discrepancies over time by making sure the payor has all the data to make an accurate payment.
+As an example, the payor could make payment calculations based on electronic shipment manifest, carrier shipment status, and Internet of Things (IoT) data capture.
+At the same time, the carrier could still have the opportunity to submit an adjustment where they determined they were short paid.
+Moreover, both the carrier and the payor would be motivated to minimize payment discrepancies over time by making sure the payor has all the data to make an accurate payment, making this a win-win situation for all parties.

 For more articles from SC Tech Insights, see the latest topics on Shipping and Finance.